BranchMetrics/cordova-ionic-phonegap-branch-deep-linking-attribution/README.md

 ### Command link install

 **Install parameters:**
-* `BRANCH_LIVE_KEY` - Your Branch live API key.
+* `BRANCH_KEY` - Your Branch live API key.
 You can sign up for your own Branch key at [https://dashboard.branch.io](https://dashboard.branch.io).
 * `BRANCH_TEST_KEY` - Your Branch test API key.
 You can sign up for your own Branch key at [https://dashboard.branch.io](https://dashboard.branch.io).
 * `URI_SCHEME` - It could be your app name or the URI set in your Branch dashboard.
 As a reminder, the URI scheme is what you use to open your app from a browser, i.e. `yourapp://`.
 * [optional] `ENCODED_ID` - This is for supporting App Links (6.0+) on Android.
 You can obtain the encodied id from the Branch dashboard.
 For more info about App Links, please see [this](https://github.com/BranchMetrics/Android-Deferred-Deep-Linking-SDK/blob/master/README.md#leverage-android-app-links-for-deep-linking) section of the Android readme.